 The SAS Amex 2-for-1 voucher is the crown jewel of EuroBonus, a single perk that can save you over 100,000 points on premium cabin flights to destinations like New York, Tokyo, or Bangkok.
-But in 2025, significant changes mean you need to strategize smarter than ever.
+In 2026, there are updated award prices, new card fees, and exciting new partner options like TAP Air Portugal — plus the looming question of a potential EuroBonus–Flying Blue merger.

 This definitive guide cuts through the complexity.
-You’ll learn exactly how to earn your voucher, navigate the new restrictions, and, most importantly, find and book those hidden Business Class seats on SAS and SkyTeam partners.
+You’ll learn exactly how to earn your voucher, navigate the current rules, and, most importantly, find and book those hidden Business Class seats on SAS and SkyTeam partners.

 In This Guide